Rory Calhoun: 1957–1959: Producer and The Texan

-In 1957, Calhoun formed Rorvic Productions, a production company with his partner, Victor Orsatti.
+In 1957, Calhoun formed Rorvic Productions, a production company, with his partner, Victor Orsatti.

-He helped produce and starred in Flight to Hong Kong (1956), The Hired Gun (1957), Domino Kid (1957) and Apache Territory (1958).
+He helped produce and starred in Flight to Hong Kong (1956), The Hired Gun (1957), Domino Kid (1957), and Apache Territory (1958).

 He made Utah Blaine (1957) for Sam Katzman and The Big Caper (1957) for Pine-Thomas.
-For Kirk Douglas' company he appeared in Ride Out for Revenge (1958) and he returned to Universal for The Saga of Hemp Brown (1958).
+For Kirk Douglas' company, he appeared in Ride Out for Revenge (1958), and he returned to Universal for The Saga of Hemp Brown (1958).

 In 1958, on the recommendation of studio boss Desi Arnaz, Calhoun co-produced and starred in the television series The Texan, which aired on Monday evenings until 1960.
-He said in a 1959 article that the only two good films he made were With a Song in My Heart and How to Marry a Millionaire, the rest being "terrible".
+He said in a 1959 article that the only two good films he made were With a Song in My Heart and How to Marry a Millionaire, with the rest being "terrible".

 Calhoun produced and wrote screenplays throughout his career.
 The Texan could have filmed a third year, but Calhoun wanted to concentrate on films.
 On March 26, 1959, he appeared as himself in the episode "Rory Calhoun, The Texan" on the sitcom December Bride, starring Spring Byington.

 1960s

 After The Texan ended, Calhoun starred in Thunder in Carolina (1960).
-He appeared on TV shows such as Gunsmoke, Death Valley Days and Bonanza.
+He appeared on TV shows such as Gunsmoke, Death Valley Days, and Bonanza.

 Calhoun went to Spain for The Colossus of Rhodes (1961) directed by Sergio Leone.
 (He was robbed during filming.)
 He did The Treasure of Monte Cristo (1961) in Britain, then did Marco Polo (1962) in Italy.

 He returned to the U.S. to make several films for producer A.C.
-Lyles, such as The Young and The Brave (1963), Young Fury (1965) and Apache Uprising (1965) as well as other films such as Face in the Rain (1963).
+Lyles, such as The Young and The Brave (1963), Young Fury (1965), and Apache Uprising (1965), as well as other films such as Face in the Rain (1963).

 Calhoun was considered for the lead of James West in the 1965–1969 CBS series The Wild Wild West, but the producers were not impressed with his screen test and instead chose Robert Conrad.
 He returned to Europe to make Our Men in Bagdad (1966) and The Emerald of Artatama (1969).